-- arXiv (physics, math, computer science, quantitative biology, statistics) arXiv was the first preprint server and has over 1.5 million preprints started in 1991 and hosted by Cornell University.
+- arXiv (physics, math, computer science, quantitative biology, statistics) arXiv was the first preprint server and has over 1.5 million preprints.
+Started in 1991 and hosted by Cornell University.
 Pronounced "archive", and the inspiration for the naming of several subsequent servers.

-- Preprint Archive Search from OSF – searches over 2 million preprints from arXiv, bioRxiv, OSF Preprints and its partners, PeerJ Preprints, and Preprints.org
+- Preprint Archive Search from OSF – searches over 2 million preprints from arXiv, bioRxiv, OSF Preprints and its partners, PeerJ Preprints, and Preprints.org.

-- search.bioPreprint from University of Pittsburgh - searches arXiv's quantitative biology section, bioRxiv, F1000 Research, PeerJ Preprints, Preprints.org, and Wellcome Open Research
+- search.bioPreprint from University of Pittsburgh - sources include Open Research Africa, bioRxiv, ChemRxiv, medRxiv, F1000Research, PeerJ Preprints, Preprints.org, and Wellcome Open Research.

 Visit our Getting Published page for more information or to connect with a scholarly communication expert.